 Brigadier General (Ret), Christopher J. Petty

-General Petty graduated from the United States Military Academy at West Point in 1987.
+General Christopher Petty graduated from the United States Military Academy at West Point in 1987.
 During his 31 years in uniform, he commanded troops at the company, battalion, brigade, and joint/multi-national levels for over 11 years.

 He commanded an aviation battalion (the 2-135th Aviation) during the “Surge” in Iraq, where the unit distinguished itself by performing a record-setting 100 large-scale, nighttime, air-assault operations in support of the Theater Special Operations Task Force.